The Third Level

 Answer:

-Yes, Charley would like to go back.
-He wants to buy two tickets to Galesburg, Illinois, for himself and his wife, Louisa.
-He thinks that Galesburg is a quiet and happy place where people live a simple life.
-He could not buy the tickets the first time because he had modern money instead of old money.
-He hopes to find the third level again.
+Yes, Charley wants to go back.
+He wants to buy two tickets to Galesburg for himself and his wife, Louisa.
+He likes the quiet and happy life there.
+He could not buy the tickets because he had new money, not the old money of 1894.

 3. Do you think that the third level was a way of escape for Charley?
 Why?